Policies of Colorado State University

 PURPOSE OF THIS POLICY

-The Colorado Student Bill of Rights focuses on various aspects of student academic life including advising, transferability of credits, and degree completion.
-The Student Bill of Rights also notes that a student may formalize a plan to obtain a degree in four years.
-Colorado State University supports this timeline for graduation by issuing guidelines under which a student may expect to graduate in four years and also publishes curriculum check sheets defining a common four-year course progression for each major.
-There are some majors which a student may not be able to complete in four years because of additional degree requirements recognized by the Colorado Department of Higher Education.
+The Colorado Student Bill of Rights focuses on various aspects of Student academic life including advising, transferability of credits, and degree completion.
+The Student Bill of Rights also notes that a Student may formalize a plan to obtain a degree in four years.
+Colorado State University supports this timeline for graduation by issuing guidelines under which a Student may expect to graduate in four years and publishes curriculum check sheets defining a common four-year course progression for each major.
+There are some majors which a Student may not be able to complete in four years because of additional degree requirements recognized by the Colorado Department of Higher Education.

 POLICY STATEMENT